filecash/filecash-docs/docs/project/related-projects.md

 ## IPFS

 IPFS is a distributed system for storing and accessing files, websites, applications, and data.
-However, it does not have support for incentivization or guarantees of this distributed storage; Filecoin provides the incentive layer.
+However, it does not have support for incentivization or guarantees of this distributed storage; Filecash provides the incentive layer.
 Learn more at [https://ipfs.io/](https://ipfs.io/).

 ## Multiformats